hanasaan/ofxCvInverseCalibration/README.md

 ofxCvInverseCalibration
 =======================

-OF addon calculateing inverse of lens distortion coefficients
+OF addon calculating inverse of lens distortion coefficients

 Working in progress.